Zephia-Sero/style/C.md

 3. Function declarations

 The header guard and includes should be separated by a single empty newline.
-Every other section should be separated by two **empty** lines.
-An example of this is below:
+Every other section should be separated by two empty lines.

 ```c
 // Please use pragma once guards.